catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 ==============

 Each project comes with an initial ``quota`` that sets a limit on the amount of cloud resources that you can initially consume.
 This can be expanded if you need more resources.

-Please refer to the :ref:`quota section of the documentation<quotas>` for more information on quotas.
+Please refer to the :ref:`quota section of the documentation <additional-info>` for more information on quotas.